JuanPabloDP/From-a-screenshot-of-Python-code-to-an-executable-file/documents/checklist.md

 - [x] A completed task

 - [x] Set repository
-- [ ] Get code and identfy identation
+- [ ] Get code and identfy identation - Gonzalo
 - [ ] Construct and formate the string
-- [ ] Make from a string to a script
+- [ ] Make from a string to a script -Juan Pablo
 - [ ] Execute the script from the main one